 - Transfer to pasta and veggies to a large mixing bowl, stir in the sun dried tomatoes and place in the refrigerator while mixing the dressing (see below).

 - Once chilled, sprinkle with parsley, and chives then pour the dressing over the pasta salad, gently toss.
 Adjust lemon, salt and ground pepper to taste.
-Sprinkle with chive flowers if using and serve right away or store in a lidded container for up to four days.
+Sprinkle with chive flowers if using and serve right away or store in a lidded container for up to four days in the refrigerator.
 The vibrant green color of the veggies is best on the day the salad is made.

 For the Dressing: